 Substitutions and Variations

-Here are a few quick substitutions for this turkey gravy without drippings recipe:
+Here are a few quick substitutions that will work for this recipe:

 - Unsalted butter: salted butter works too, just omit the salt at the end.